 JWTs represent a set of claims as a JSON object that is encoded in a JWS and/or JWE structure.
 This JSON object is the JWT Claims Set.
-As per RFC 4627 [RFC4627] Section 2.2, the JSON object consists of zero or more name/value pairs (or members), where the names are strings and the values are arbitrary JSON values.
+As per Section 4 of [I-D.ietf-json-rfc4627bis], the JSON object consists of zero or more name/value pairs (or members), where the names are strings and the values are arbitrary JSON values.
 These members are the claims represented by the JWT.